Afro-Asians: Equatorial Guinea

 The mid-19th century saw about 500 Chinese laborers and indentured servants, along with a handful from India stealthily imported to the island of Fernando Po through the once Portuguese owned Macau.
 While most of these servants returned to their homelands at the end of their servitude, a few remained, settling and marrying into the local population.
 One example is immigrant East Indian laborer Francisco Kashu Alimama who remained in Moka after the death of his last living relative.
 He married the daughter of one of the last Bubi kings, producing several Indo-Equatoguinean children.

+Gabon

+Gabonese politician Jean Ping is the son of a Chinese father and Gabonese mother.

+Ghana

+Many Chinese men who engaged in gold mining in Ghana married local Ghanaian women and had children with them, and then the Ghana government deported illegal miners, leaving the mixed race Chinese fathered children stranded in Ghana, while their fathers were sent back to China.

 Kenya

 Zheng He's fleet

 In 1999, Nicholas Kristof of The New York Times reported a surprising encounter on the island of Pate, where he found a village of stone huts.
 He talked to an elderly man living in the village who said that he was a descendant of Chinese explorers who were shipwrecked there centuries before.
 The Chinese had supposedly traded with the locals and had even loaded giraffes onto their ship to take back to China.
 However, the Chinese ran aground on a nearby reef.
 Kristof found evidence that confirmed the man's story.
 Such evidence included the Asian features of the people in the village, plus Asian-looking porcelain artifacts.
 These descendants of Zheng He's fleet occupy both Pate and Lamu Islands.
 Around 400 survivors of these 20 shipwrecked Chinese sailors settled and married with local women.